nu11ptr/flexstr/README.md

 ## Status

-This is currently Alpha quality and in heavy development.
-There is much testing and design work still needed.
-The API may break at any time.
+This is currently beta quality and still needs testing.
+The API may very possibly change but semantic versioning will be followed.

 ## License